-Project Location: Rock Springs, Wyoming // Client: Wyoming DEQ, Abandoned Mine Land Division (AML) Client Address: 200 West 17th Street, Cheyenne, WY 82002
+Project Location: Rock Springs, Wyoming // Client: Wyoming DEQ, AML Division // Client Address: 200 West 17th Street, Cheyenne, WY 82002

 Rock Springs has been plagued by mine subsidence problems since mining operations along the Union Pacific Railroad began in the late 1800s.
-This work, which was conducted by RESPEC staff, involved providing subsidence investigation, engineering, analysis, mitigation design, public relations, construction, and geotechnical expertise for abating the Rock Springs mine subsidence liability.
+This work, which was conducted by RESPEC staff, involved providing subsidence investigation, engineering, analysis, mitigation design, public relations, construction, and geotechnical expertise for abating the Rock Springs Mine Subsidence liability.
 The scope of the project was extensive.
 Subsidence modeling was used to define the potential for subsidence related to the No. 3, No.1, and No. 7 seam coal mine workings underlying the city.
-This analysis was performed to determine limits for mitigation construction, because subsidence prediction was the key project element determining areas where grouting and/or stabilization were needed.
-Grouting plans, using state-of-the-art techniques and innovative applications, were a crucial element for minimizing costs.
-Assessment and verification of the grouting work, by geophysical methods and empirical derivation, was the cornerstone of the "final warranty" of the grouting work.
+This analysis was performed to determine limits for mitigation construction because subsidence prediction was the key project element determining areas where grouting or stabilization were needed.
+Grouting plans using state-of-the-art techniques and innovative applications were crucial for minimizing costs.
+Assessment and verification of the grouting work by geophysical methods and empirical derivation was the cornerstone of the "final warranty" of the grouting work.